Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 According to a December 2019 report, prepared by Deloitte for APED - Portuguese Association of Retailing Companies, Portugal is ranked 30th in the global eCommerce competitiveness ranking (compiled by Eshopworld) and is expected to grow above the average of European countries by 2021.
 Metrics include logistics performance, sector revenues, number of buyers, online commerce penetration and its recent evolution.
-It is estimated that the value of eCommerce transactions carried out in 2017 by Portuguese consumers amounted to 4.6 billion euros, corresponding to 2.5% of national GDP.

 As stated on a survey carried out jointly by CIP-Confederação Empresarial de Portugal (Portuguese Entrepreneurs Association) and ISCTE-Business School, sales through digital channels are worth close to a quarter of the revenues of Portuguese companies that have diversified in their sales methods and opted for digital sales.
 The estimated weight of digital sales in the companies selling through this channel is 23%, and this may help Portuguese companies to position themselves for EU support – which has a strong component in relation to digital channels.
 Of the 652 companies surveyed, 56% did not sell digitally before the pandemic and started to do so.
 About 15% of these companies recorded an increase between 11% and 20% in sales and 2.5% of companies recorded an increase of 40% in sales.